gagle/node-relay-race/README.md

 The extremly well-known serial execution of tasks, but with a baton, a shared object to pass data among tasks.
 It's like a relay race, runners (tasks) passing data (baton) between them.
 Each task reading and writing to the shared object.

-It's very useful when you need to call a series of functions and store the data in a common place to be read by other tasks, not only the following one.
+It's very useful when you need to call a series of functions in serial and store the data in a common place to be read by other tasks, not only the following one.

 ```javascript
 var runners = [